Last Updated on February 6, 2023 by Michael

 Some personal financial experts recommend not having a credit card at all, even for rental cars.
 Dave Ramsey says that he always pays for rental cars with a debit card without issues and that there’s never a need for a rental car company to run a credit check in order to rent a car.
 Yet he also adds the disclaimer that you should check in advance with the rental car provider or even use a ride-sharing service like Uber instead.

 The problem is that not all renters are like Dave Ramsey—rich,famous, debt-free and able to have a hold on their account of the estimated rental costs plus up to $500.
 Many renters would not have that $500 cushion in their bank accounts.
-If you rent from Dollar or Thrifty, the amount of the hold will be $200.

 But Ramsey misses something important.
 There may be valid reasons for a rental car company to give more scrutiny to rental car transactions made with debit cards.
 Company policies are based on big data—billions of past rental car transactions that show debit cards pose greater risk.